 Is my “Enduro” full faced with a detachable chin guard OK to use at the park

 Unfortunately we require all riders to have fixed all in one full faced lids when riding the park.
-We have a number of full faced lids in a range of sizes available for loan, please either call or email in advance of coming to the park and we will set one aside.
+We are no longer able to provide full faced helmets for loan due to hygiene reasons.

 Do you have locker or showers at the park